rohit-xxharma/Practice_repo/README.md

-# Practice_repo
+# Practice_repository
-This repo is just for practice
+This reposatory is just for practice